-The first step in the financial aid process is submitting the online Free Application for Federal Student Aid (FAFSA).
-The web site is www.fafsa.ed.gov.
+The first step in the financial aid process is submitting the online Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.
 The result of the application, the Student Aid Report (SAR) will be e-mailed or mailed to the student.
 The SAR will provide the Expected Family Contribution (EFC).
 The FAFSA must be submitted every year.
 Students can apply between January 1st and June 30th of the following year.